Trouble with “Tarzan”

 Some pretty real topics there, and if you’ve read any of those books, you know he leans in.

-Disney sidesteps some of the Tarzan issues by painting an Africa where only he and various animals live, until more Europeans arrive—effectively whitewashing black people out of existence.
-Nonetheless, the most laughable part of Burroughs’ tales, that Tarzan teaches himself to read, write and speak English from the books he finds in his dead parents’ home remains in the film.
+Disney sidesteps some of the Tarzan issues by painting an Africa where only he and various animals live until more Europeans arrive—effectively whitewashing black people out of existence.
+Nonetheless, the most laughable part of Burroughs’ tales, Tarzan teaching himself to read, write and speak English from the books he finds in his dead parents’ home, remains in the film.
 From a linguistic standpoint, calling this impossible would be an understatement.
-The animation studio does manage to also add some positive messages about family bonds, human guardianship of nature, and of course the evil and greedy villains are defeated in the end.
+The animation studio does manage to also add some positive messages about family bonds, human guardianship of nature, and, of course, the evil and greedy villains are defeated in the end.

 Part 7A Addendum A: Curious Curation